laodano1/fileget/README.md

 # Collections in Golang
-This project contains many small sub projects for collection basic algorithm or famous golang packages usage, for instance:
+This project contains many small sub projects for collecting basic algorithm and popular golang packages usage, for instance:

  * go-micro for micro service